SuperOfficeDocs/superoffice-docs/docs/en/admin/license/learn/screen/index.md

 Click this button to open the dashboard for your metered services.

-Metered services are services that are invoiced once you exceed a certain level/number of
+Metered services are services that are invoiced after you exceed a certain level/number of

 * Storage space used
 * Emails sent via Mailings